frankois944/kmp-mvvm-exploration/README.md

 [Example with a common SwiftUI ViewModel](https://github.com/frankois944/kmp-mvvm-exploration/blob/main/iosApp/iosApp/SwiftUI/MyFirstScreenWithSwiftViewModel.swift)

-There is no usage of KMP MVVM here, just like in an MVVM SwiftUI class, but we need to use the Koin injection capacities.
+There is no usage of KMP MVVM here, just like in an MVVM SwiftUI class, but we need to use the Koin injection capacities, or you can directly use the class instead of injection.

 * ### UIKit